What to pack for a cycle tour – Bicycle touring gear list

 Clothes

-Depending on your destination and the time of the year, you must adjust the clothes you must pack for a bicycle tour.
-My list is prepared for summer/early autumn trips, taking into account unpredictable mountain weather.
+Depending on your destination and the time of year, you’ll need to adjust the clothes you pack for a bicycle tour.
+My list is prepared for summer or early autumn trips, taking into account unpredictable mountain weather.

 T-shirt

 I bring two T-shirts made of breathable fabric.
-I am a big fan of this super cheap T-shirt from Decathlon (Quechua MH100).
-I have had it for a few years already, wearing it constantly, not only while travelling but also for a workout at home, and it still looks new.
+I’m a big fan of this super-cheap T-shirt from Decathlon (Quechua MH100).
+I’ve had it for a few years already, wearing it constantly – not only while travelling but also for a workout at home – and it still looks new.

-I have a rotation system: 1 t-shirt on me, another one (washed after being worn a day before) drying attached to the luggage rack.
+I have a rotation system: one t-shirt on me, and another (washed after being worn the day before) is drying on the luggage rack.

 Cycling shorts